sergiudm/sergiudm.github.io/content/post/time_management/index.md

 2.  **Review System:** Automated weekly/monthly reviews (e.g., working statistics, goal achievement).
 3.  **Persistent Reminders:** Notifications that actually force me to take action, rather than ones I just swipe away.

-# The Principles

-Based on my experience, I summarized the following principles for making plans:
-- Make each task as small and specific as possible.
-- Make it easy to see and adjust the plan.
-- Let an external partner to remind and nudge you.
-- Motivate yourself with visible progress.
-- Distinguish between tasks that must be done at a specific time and those that can be done anytime.
-For the former, the system should send notifications at the right time.

 # The Solution: [Schedule Everything](https://github.com/sergiudm/schedule-everything)

 I tried tools like Notion (too manual/heavy), Google Calendar (good for events, bad for routine flows), and Todoist (great list, but lacks the "rhythm" of a day).
 None of them fully satisfied my need for a programmable, local, and persistent system.